Vuclip

 Vuclip is a mobile video on demand (VOD) service for emerging markets with over 7 million subscribers per quarter in India, Indonesia, Malaysia, Thailand, Egypt and the United Arab Emirates.
 Vuclip is headquartered in Milpitas, California, and has a presence in Dubai, Beijing, Kuala Lumpur, Mumbai, Delhi, Jakarta, Bangkok, and Singapore.

-Overview

-Founders and investors
+History

-Vuclip was incorporated as a Milpitas-based mobile video search company by Nickhil Jakatdar (Founder and CEO, Vuclip) and Xinhui Niu in July 2008.
-The company raised $13 million in Series D, led by a new investor, SingTel Innov8 as the lead investor.
-Since inception in 2008, Vuclip has attracted more than $40 million in investment from outfits including U.S. venture capital firms New Enterprise Associates and Jafco Ventures and Singapore's SingTel Innov8.
+Vuclip was incorporated as a Milpitas-based mobile video search company by Nickhil Jakatdar, its founder and CEO, and Xinhui Niu in July 2008.
+The company raised $13 million in Series D, led by a new lead investor, Singtel Innov8.
+Since inception in 2008, Vuclip has attracted more than $40 million in investment from additional outfits, including the venture capital firms New Enterprise Associates and JAFCO.

-In March 2015, PCCW Media, a Hong Kong-based Media and Entertainment Group acquired a majority stake in the company to enable it to expand it’s services in the Asia Pacific region.
+In March 2015, PCCW, a Hong Kong-based Media and Entertainment Group, acquired a majority stake in the company to enable it to expand its services in the Asia Pacific region.

 Acquisitions

 In February 2013, Vuclip made its first acquisition; the mobile video company Jigsee, to expand its own premium content inventory and app capabilities in India, one of Vuclip's biggest markets.